panicmechanic/ZMD/Readme.md

     - Implement shift run
         (1 day - No idea where to even begin)
-    - Fix current bugs: paralysis/poison duplication, paralyze taking a turn to apply (move to different loop), bones/fountains cover items, warhammer splatter not firing with elec.
+    - Fix current bugs: paralysis/poison duplication, paralyze taking a turn to apply (move to different loop), warhammer splatter not firing with elec.
-        (3 days - One for each day as these have been difficult to pin down)
+        (2 days - One for each day as these have been difficult to pin down)
     - Move monster gen to new file and add enough monsters for 10-15 levels (1 day - Simple enough)
     - Add 2 more mutations